Near Vertical Startup During International Relocation

 International Relocation Challenges

-To better meet market demand and gain operational efficiency, a confections manufacturer had come to the conclusion that it would need to close its Canadian facility and move its lines to an existing factory in the U.S.
+To better meet market demand and gain operational efficiency, a confections manufacturer concluded it needed to close its Canadian facility and move its lines to an existing factory in the U.S.

-The senior regional engineering manager was responsible for the move – a $28 million project – and faced the substantial challenges without internal staff support.
-These included:
+The senior regional engineering manager was responsible for the move – a $28 million project – and faced substantial challenges without internal staff support, including:

-• Combining used and new assets in the U.S. facility
+• Integrating used and new assets in the U.S. facility

-• Construction of the relocated lines without interrupting operations in the U.S. facility
+• Constructing the relocated lines without interrupting operations in the U.S. facility

-• Consolidating and optimizing relocated lines to lower overall cost
+• Consolidating and optimizing relocated lines to reduce overall cost

 A Reliable Model for Complicated Moves

-Polytron’s flexible project delivery model anticipates challenges and allows wiggle room for unanticipated events that can throw complex projects off target.
-A front-end engineering study provided the engineering manager options and recommendations for fitting the relocated equipment in the U.S. plant while optimizing cost, facilitating making the best decisions for the business.
+Our flexible project delivery model anticipates challenges and allows wiggle room for unanticipated events that can throw complex projects off target.
+By completing front-end engineering (FEE), we provided the engineering manager with options and recommendations for fitting the relocated equipment in the U.S. plant while optimizing cost.
+The FEE study also helped facilitate making the best decisions for the business.

 Planning for and Conducting the Relocation